mikrowellentoast/NoMoreCombatLog/README.md

 ##  Features

-### Combat Tag System
 -  Players are placed in combat when attacking or being attacked.
 - The combat tag lasts for a configurable duration.
 - Actionbar messages show remaining tag time.

-### Combat Logging Prevention
 - If a tagged player logs out before the timer ends, they are automatically killed.
 - Players can be prevented from using portals while in combat.
+- Commands can be blocked during combat.
+- Configurable to allow or disallow tagging in creative mode.

 ### Retaliation Mode (optional)
 - Tag only applies if the victim retaliates within a time window.